rfussell17/cookies-modal/README.md

 <br>

-This is one of a few modal related mini projects that I've been using to get practice in between portfolio projects to keep sharp with the basics.
+This is one of a few modal related mini projects that I've been using to get practice in between portfolio projects to keep sharp with the vanilla basics.

 **Author**